Paul Lee (speedway rider)

 Paul Kevin Lee (born 21 March 1981, in Nottingham, England) is a former motorcycle speedway rider from England.

 Career

 Lee began riding in 1996 at the age of 15.

-He began his league career with Long Eaton Invaders in 1997.
+Lee began his league career with Long Eaton Invaders in 1997.
 He was part of the Long Eaton four that won the Premier League Four-Team Championship, which was held on 3 August 1997, at the East of England Arena.
-In the final he came in as reserve and was joint top scorer for the Invaders..
+In the final he came in as reserve and was joint top scorer for the Invaders.

-In 1999, he was part of the Sheffield Tigers four that won the Premier League Four-Team Championship, which was held on 29 August 1999, at the East of England Arena.
+In 1999, Lee was part of the Sheffield Tigers four that won the Premier League Four-Team Championship, which was held on 29 August 1999, at the East of England Arena.

-His final season in 2008, was riding for the Mildenhall Fen Tigers after spending 2007 with the King's Lynn Stars.
+Lee's final season in 2008, was riding for the Mildenhall Fen Tigers after spending 2007 with the King's Lynn Stars.